mayahq/node-red-nodes/storage/mysql/README.md

-node-red-node-mysql
+@mayahq/maya-red-node-mysql
 ========================
-A <a href="http://nodered.org" target="_new">Node-RED</a> node to read and write to a MySQL database.
+A fork of <a href="http://nodered.org" target="_new">Node-RED</a>'s storage/mysql node to read and write to a MySQL database.

 Install
 -------

-Either use the `Node-RED Menu - Manage Palette - Install`, or run the following command in your Node-RED user directory - typically `~/.node-red`
+Either use the `Maya's Module Install - MySQL Node`, or run the following command in your Node-RED user directory - typically `~/.node-red`

     npm i node-red-node-mysql